Moldirkab/library/README.md

 4. Borrowing and Returning 🔄
-Track Borrowed Books: Admins can see what books are currently borrowed and by whom, and ensure that due dates are respected. 📑
-Track which book was borrowed by which member.
+Track Borrowed Books: Staff can see what books are currently borrowed and by whom, and ensure that due dates are respected. 📑 Track which book was borrowed by which member.
 Record the borrowing date and due date.
-Borrow Books: Members can borrow available books.
+Borrow Books: Readers can borrow available books.
 Once borrowed, the system records the borrowing date, due date, and sets a reminder for the return date. 🏃‍♀️📚
-Return Books: When members return books, the system automatically updates the availability of the book and calculates any overdue fines if applicable. ⏳
+Return Books: When readers return books, the system automatically updates the availability of the book and calculates any overdue fines if applicable. ⏳
 Due Date Calculation: The system automatically calculates the due date for every book based on the library’s policy (e.g., 14 days from the borrowing date).
-If the book is returned late, the system applies an overdue fine. 📅⏰
+If the book is returned late, the system applies an overdue fine. 📅⏰(Only focuses on the one year, for example 2024)